Mission Statement

 Vice President

 Steven Stein is a clinical psychologist and the Founder and Executive Chair of Multi-Health Systems (MHS), a leading psychological assessment developer and publisher.
-He is a Past President of the Ontario Psychological Association, Past Chair of the Psychology Foundation of Canada, and a Fellow of the Canadian Psychological Association.
-He was previously an Assistant Professor in the Psychiatry Department at the University of Toronto and Adjunct Faculty in the Psychology Department at York University.
+He is a Past President of the Ontario Psychological Association.

 Dr. Lenore Walker is a licensed psychologist and Professor Emerita from Nova Southeastern University’s College of Psychology.
-She is a trauma psychologist who has developed evidence-based treatment programs for those experiencing gender-based interpersonal violence.
-Her research on battered woman syndrome has been accepted for expert testimony in courts around the world.
+She is a trauma psychologist who has developed evidence-based treatment programs.

 Ester Cole, Ph.D., C. Psych.